maminech/aminoss_photography/flutter-app/README.md

-# 🎨 Aminoss Photography - Professional Flutter App
+# 🎨 Innov8 Production - Professional Flutter App

 ## ✨ Complete Native Mobile Application for iOS & Android

-This is a **production-ready** Flutter application for Aminoss Photography platform.
+This is a **production-ready** Flutter application for Innov8 Production platform.

 ---